-Many healthcare data centres are already using Palo Alto Networks to secure their on-premises data.
-By using Palo Alto Networks' Prisma Cloud Compute, all of your current policies, compliance and security features are directly transferrable to the cloud.
+If you're already using Palo Alto Networks to secure on-premises data, you can continue to use it in the cloud.
+With Palo Alto Networks' Prisma Cloud Compute, all of your current policies, compliance and security features are directly transferrable to the cloud.
 Securing access to apps and services in the cloud will be similar to how you secure your environments today.